 In reality, it is impossible to create a “small” 17,500 seat arena, so as designers, our objective is to make these large buildings authentic, warm and inviting.
 One way that the design team chose to evoke the warm and welcoming personality of Milwaukee was by selecting a patinated zinc that is both warm in color and glowing in aesthetic.
-Using exterior materials that evoke emotion is invites guests into the building by both catching their eye and creating a sense of excitement.
+Using exterior materials that evoke emotion invites guests into the building by both catching their eye and creating a sense of excitement.
 Hand-crafted aspects are rare in a project this size, which makes them that much more special.
 Attention to detail is something I have seen first-hand all over the city of Milwaukee, in the old buildings and in the new buildings.
 We worked hard to preserve this unique piece of culture in the Bucks’ new home.

-Milwaukee Bucks ownership not only dreamed of the same home-like experience when walking through the arena doors, but they also inspired the multipurpose nature of the building – making it a place that looks toward the future in its capabilities.
-When considering the amount of money modern NBA arenas command, ownership groups and cities need the assurance that they will stand the test of time and maximize ROI.
+Milwaukee Bucks ownership not only dreamed of the same home-like experience when walking through the arena doors, but they also inspired the multipurpose nature of the building — making it a place that looks toward the future in its capabilities.
+When considering the amount of money modern NBA arenas command, ownership groups and cities need the assurance that they will stand the test of time and maximize the return on investment.
 For us, this means creating a flexible place that offers everything the city and the Bucks could need and more.
-The new Fiserv Forum will stand the test of time because it is functional and market-reflective.
+The new Fiserv Forum stands the test of time because it is functional and market-reflective.
 It provides Milwaukee with a large canvas for community engagement.
 It is smart, efficient and geared toward its city.
-To understand what flexibility means in the context of the Fiserv Forum, let’s take a look at how Milwaukee’s new home for basketball and events makes the most of its space:
+To understand what flexibility means in the context of the Fiserv Forum, let’s take a look at how Milwaukee’s home for basketball and events makes the most of its space:

 Designed for the Community

 While the arena’s significant size may lead onlookers to believe Fiserv Forum’s interior is vast and impersonal, this could not be further from reality.
-In fact, the intimate design has already helped the Milwaukee Bucks settle in and feel comfortable calling it “home.”
-Through its focus on sightlines, comfortability and social gathering spaces, the new arena represents the future of venue design.
+In fact, the intimate design has helped the Milwaukee Bucks settle in and feel comfortable calling it “home.”
+Through its focus on sightlines, comfortability and social gathering spaces, the arena represents the future of venue design.
 Future-thinking arenas focus more on comfort than seat count in the pursuit of consistent attendance.

-As for the future of the Milwaukee Bucks’ new Fiserv Forum—it is bright.
+As for the future of the Milwaukee Bucks’ new Fiserv Forum — it is bright.
 There is something for everyone in the Milwaukee community through the facility’s planned diversity in events and entertainment.
 If my travels to Milwaukee taught me one thing, it’s that this is a community that loves to socialize.
 The full schedule of festivals and cultural celebrations are world-class.
 The local food and beer scene is second-to-none.
 The arena provides a prime destination for community gatherings and will endure thousands of memories due to its year-round functionality and its true connection to the city.
-The equation is simple – more ticket sales draw the attention of more shows, and more shows mean a greater economic benefit for Milwaukee.
+The equation is simple — more ticket sales draw the attention of more shows, and more shows mean a greater economic benefit for Milwaukee.